-The deadline for filing your 2016 tax return is April 18, 2017 (you can thank Emancipation Day for the three extra days).
+The deadline for filing your 2017 tax return is Tuesday, April 17, 2018.
+April 15 falls on a Sunday, and the following Monday is Emancipation Day in Washington, D.C.
 Many taxpayers have simple returns, consisting of wages from their job and a few deductions.

 For freelance writers, taxes are a little more complex, as they often are for any business owner.
 Here are some thoughts and tips for freelancers to help make this year’s tax season a bit less… taxing.

 Be sure to account for all revenue

 Intentionally under-reporting your income is a crime.
 Even if you do it unintentionally, you are likely to incur penalties at some point.
 Make sure to account for all revenue earned during the year:

 - 1099s.
 Clients who are business entities that paid you more than $600 are required to issue a 1099 form showing how much they paid to you.
 Important to note:

 - A copy of the form is also filed with the IRS

 - This generally includes sites you write for as a freelancer as well as companies you might do copywriting for